Jay Burke, PsyD

 Interests & Hobbies

 I have a strong passion for travel and for outdoor activities (hiking, biking, kayaking, etc.).
 California has been a wonderful blessing for pursuing these passions!
 Additionally, I'm a voracious reader and you can typically find 5 or more books that I'm in the process of reading, on my Kindle device.
-My wife is finishing her post-doctoral training in neuropsychology, with an emphasis in working with neurodegenerative disorders and sports-related concussions.
+My wife recently finished post-doctoral training in neuropsychology, with an emphasis in working with neurodegenerative disorders and sports-related concussions.

 “Our wounds are often the openings into the best and most beautiful part of us.”